-Breast milk contains an antibody that aids baby in fighting off viruses and bacteria.
-It lowers the risk of asthma and allergies in baby.
+Breast milk contains an antibody that aids the baby in fighting off viruses and bacteria.
+It lowers the risk of asthma and allergies in the baby.

 Benefits of BreastFeeding

 When you breastfeed your baby, the incidences of pneumonia, colds, and viruses are reduced,” says infant-nutrition expert Ruth A. Lawrence, M.D., a professor of pediatrics and OB-GYN at the University of Rochester School of Medicine and Dentistry in Rochester, N.Y., and the author of Breastfeeding: A Guide for the Medical Profession.
 Gastrointestinal infections like diarrhea, which can be devastating, especially in developing countries are less common.

 When the baby breastfeeds, the oxytocin released helps the uterus contract.
 This helps the uterus return to its normal size, in about six weeks postpartum.
 Without breastfeeding it could take about 10 weeks.